 Maggie, hunted for the ringing phone, it was under a Smithsonian magazine.
 A moment passed.
 She grabbed the phone and looked at the caller ID, it was her son.
 The reception wasn’t ideal and his voice sounded like he was talking into a tin can.
 To keep her other hand busy, she took a sponge off a plate and wiped down the kitchen counters.

-“Let’s have breakfast together tomorrow,” Joey said, over the mobile phone.
+“Let’s have breakfast together tomorrow,” Joey said.

 “Yes, I’d love to,” Maggie replied.

 “We need to meet at 8 A.M. by the bus stop, my class schedule is packed.”

 Maggie couldn’t figure out why he sounded so insistent.
 It wasn’t like him, and it was too damn early, but curiosity won.
 At the appointed time, they rendezvoused at the bus stop on Connecticut Avenue by the National Zoo.
 He didn’t say much, other than greeting her with a smile, until they reached the university campus.
 She thought about when he had first chosen her Alma Mater and the pride welled up again.
 At the corner of H and 21st Street, the bus pulled up in front of an empty lot where a building had been during her years at GW, but a sign listing future plans stood in its place.
 On the other side of the road, the Lisner Auditorium still shined with a newer open courtyard flanked with pathways leading up to an obelisk in the center.